 The Future of AI

 The world is already digitizing at lightning speed.
 Businesses and governments are now utilizing the power of the internet, backed by innovative AI solutions, to provide better value for money to people.
 Technologies like AI, ML, and Deep Learning drive a significant part of this transformation.

-According to IBM’s Global AI Adoption Index 2022, the global AI adoption rate has steadily grown, and 35% of the companies worldwide have adopted AI.
-Another 42% of companies are in the process of exploring AI.
+AI adoption offers immense benefits to organizations.
+It helps in overcoming labor shortages by automating repetitive tasks performed by employees.
 It also provides ease of access and helps in streamlining processes.
 Moreover, AI is being used to tackle global challenges like pollution, water management, and climate change.

 But do humans need to worry about being made “irrelevant” by Artificial Intelligence?
 As AI progresses and eventually beats humans at work, human labor might just become irrelevant.

 To be sure, the day when machines outperform humans in work is not too far away.
 However, one must also recognize that humans have created AI.
-And humans have what it takes to remain at the top by virtue of their ability to adapt.
+And humans have what it takes to remain at the top by their ability to adapt.
 The same ability that humans are, mind you, trying to replicate in machines by means of AI.
 But what AI really stands for is human progress and ingenuity.